simplex-chat/simplex-chat/docs/SERVER.md

 SMP server is the relay server used to pass messages in SimpleX network.
 SimpleX Chat apps have preset servers (for mobile apps these are smp11, smp12 and smp14.simplex.im), but you can easily change app configuration to use other servers.

 SimpleX clients only determine which server is used to receive the messages, separately for each contact (or group connection with a group member), and these servers are only temporary, as the delivery address can change.

+To create SMP server, you'll need:

+1. VPS or any other server.
+2. Your own domain, pointed at the server (`smp.example.com`)
+3. A basic Linux knowledge.

 _Please note_: when you change the servers in the app configuration, it only affects which servers will be used for the new contacts, the existing contacts will not automatically move to the new servers, but you can move them manually using ["Change receiving address"](../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md#change-your-delivery-address-beta) button in contact/member information pages – it will be automated in the future.